-It is therefore planned to give half of the people in the study the new physiotherapy intervention & the other half will only receive general advice and existing booklets from Arthritis Research UK & the Hypermobility Syndrome Association.
+It is therefore planned to give half of the people in the study the new physiotherapy intervention & the other half will only receive general advice & existing booklets from Arthritis Research UK and the Hypermobility Syndrome Association.
 It will be randomly decided which treatment people receive.
 Only by doing that will we know if physiotherapy works (& by how much).

-- Do you think it is reasonable to only offer advice and information booklets to half of the patients? - Would it prevent you from signing up to the study? - Do you have any other thoughts about the later study?
+\\Do you think it is reasonable to only offer advice and information booklets.

+- to half of the patients? - Do you think it will prevent patients from signing up to the study? - · Do you have any other thoughts about the later study?

-Final thoughts
+4. Final thoughts